petrizhang/crisp/README.md

   std::cout << v3 << std::endl;
 ```

-In this example, we define a recursive function `factorial` which calculates the product from 0 to `n`.
+In this example, we define a recursive function `factorial` which calls itself to calculate the product from 0 to `n`.
-It calls itself in it's function body thus it is a recursive function.

 ## Expressions
 Tispp provides two kinds of syntax: macro style and template style.
+Users could choose their preferred style.

-A basic principle to use Tispp is that **never mix these two styles together**.
-Mix of macros and templates will lead to unexpected behaviors
+A basic principle to use Tispp is **never mix these two styles together**, as it will lead to unexpected behaviors.
-as the different priority of `,` in macros and templates.

 For example, `add(Var<'a',b'>)` will be recognized as `"add"("Var<'a'", "b'>")`.

-So the best practice is to always use one style in a C++ source file.
+Thus the best practice is to always use one style in a single C++ source file.

 Generally, to express the same program, the macro style will be shorter, more readable
 and more friendly to IDE highlighting.

-Thus we recommend the macro style.
+Thus **we recommend the macro style**.

 ### Macro Style
 Users could find a complete macro api list at "src/tispp_macros.h".